AtChem/AtChem2/README.md

 =======

 **AtChem2** is a modelling tool for atmospheric chemistry.
 It is primarily designed to use the **Master Chemical Mechanism** (MCM, https://mcm.york.ac.uk/MCM), a near-explicit chemical mechanism which describes the gas-phase oxidation of volatile organic compounds (VOC) in the lower atmosphere.
-AtChem2 can also be used with other chemical mechanisms, as well as any general set of chemical reactions, as long as they are provided in the correct format.
+AtChem2 can also be used with other chemical mechanisms, as well as any general set of chemical reactions, provided they are in the correct format.

 AtChem2 is _open source_, under the [MIT license](https://opensource.org/licenses/MIT).